ThijsTerporten/Climbing-Traveller/README.md

 * HTML5
 * CSS3
-* Bootstrap: for their grid and use of their CSS and JavaScript library.
+* Bootstrap v4.5.2: for their grid and use of their CSS and JavaScript library.
+[Bootstrap](https://getbootstrap.com/)
 * Google Chrome Dev Tools: for testing purposes.
 * Lighthouse: Used for testing website performance, check for best practices, SEO and accessibillity.
 * Jquery: to simplify DOM manipulation.
+[Jquery](https://jquery.com/)
 * Popper: to ensure all JavaScript libraries from bootstrap work as intended.
+[Popper](https://popper.js.org)
 * Prettier: to beautify code.
 * W3C HTML-validator: Used to find mistakes in my html code.
+[HTML-validator](https://validator.w3.org/nu/#textarea)
 * Jigsaw: Used to find mistakes in my CSS code.
+[Jigsaw](https://jigsaw.w3.org/css-validator/#validate_by_input)
 * FontAwesome: used for icons in the footer.
+[FontAwesome](https://fontawesome.com/)
 * Balsamiq: for creating the original wireframes.

 ## Testing